 - Select Yes, go ahead and replace the data, then select Replace.

-With your company all set up and ready, let's get you started with QuickBooks Online.
+With your company all set up, let's get you started with QuickBooks Online.